AdobeDocs/campaign-classic.en/help/campaign/using/pressure-rules.md

    >[!NOTE]
    >
    >Scheduled deliveries are only taken into account if the **[!UICONTROL Take the deliveries into account in the provisional calendar]** option is selected.
-For more on this, refer to [Set up the period](#setting-the-period).
+For more on this, refer to [Setting the period](#setting-the-period).

 1. Define the method for calculating the highest number of messages.